 1. Add the carrots and onions to a large pan over medium heat, and sautée with some olive oil, garlic, paprika, and a pinch of salt until softened.

-2. Crumble the tofu into the pan, and mix in the nutritional yeast, turmeric, and spiced.
+2. Crumble the tofu into the pan, and mix in the nutritional yeast, turmeric, and spices.
 Cook while stirring for about 5 minutes.

 3. Add in the spinach, mix together, and cook until the spinach starts to wilt.